Campus Security and Crime Report

-Once out of the building, move away at least 100 feet from the structure or as instructed by Emergency Plan Coordinator, Police or Fire Department officials and conduct a headcount of your evacuees.
+Once out of the building, move away at least 100 feet from the structure or as instructed by the Emergency Plan Coordinator, Police or Fire Department officials and conduct a headcount of your evacuees.

 Fire Drill Regulations

 Violent thunderstorms and tornadoes are a part of DFW weather patterns.
 It is possible that the tornado siren would be sounded during class hours.
 It is important that all persons seek shelter immediately in the lower or back corridors of the building, away from windows and objects that could cause injury.
-All should remain in the secured areas until the storm has passed and the “all clear” signal is given.
+All should remain in the lower areas until the storm has passed and the “all clear” signal is given.
 CCI is not responsible for loss or damage to the personal property of students, faculty or staff, whether such damage is caused by theft, fire, water, or other calamity.

 Alcohol and Drug Abuse Policies

 CCI Training Center maintains a drug-free work place policy.
-The unlawful manufacture, distribution, possession or use or a controlled substance or the unlawful possession and use of alcohol is wrong, harmful, and prohibited in or on CCI Training Center controlled property or as part of any of its activities.
+The unlawful manufacture, distribution, possession or use of a controlled substance or the unlawful possession and use of alcohol is wrong, harmful, and prohibited in or on CCI Training Center controlled property or as part of any of its activities.
 Any items that are fashioned for the purpose of facilitating or disguising drug use will also be considered a violation of this policy.